OISF/suricata/doc/userguide/rules/header-keywords.rst

             - 3         - Redirect Datagram for the Type of Service and Host 9           - 0         - Normal router advertisement
             - 16        - Doest not route common traffic
-11          - 0         - Time to Live exceeeded in Transit
+11          - 0         - Time to Live exceeded in Transit
             - 1         - Fragment Reassembly Time Exceeded
 12          - 0         - Pointer indicates the error
             - 1         - Missing a Required Option